judekim0507/iwannabeavolunteer/README.md

 # I Wanna Be A Volunteer

-A multi-council volunteer registration platform for school councils at Burnaby North Secondary School.
+A multi-council volunteer registration platform for school councils at BNSS.

 ## Features

-- **Multi-Council Support** - Multiple councils can use the same platform
-- **Council-Specific Events** - Each council manages their own volunteer opportunities
-- **Participant Council Selection** - Students pick their council and see relevant events
-- **Supabase Auth** - Secure email/password authentication for council admins
-- **Superuser Management** - Create councils and manage admin accounts
-- **Real-time Countdown** - Events have countdown timers and progress bars
-- **Duplicate Detection** - Prevents duplicate volunteer submissions
-- **Modern Minimalist UI** - Clean design with smooth interactions
+- **try it urself**

 ## Tech Stack